joziasmartini/mov/README.md

 A backend application with MVC architecture and REST pattern to APIs.

+### Introduction

+This is an application that finds, publishes, updates and removes movies from a database.

 ### Preview

 This is a backend application, so it has no interfaces.